Babies have many forms of communication and expression, and a common early one is rubbing their faces on a caregiver.

 Face rubbing may only be a cause for concern when it is combined with other behaviors and symptoms such as a fever, vomiting, excessive crying, trembling, becoming jittery, etc.

-A tried-and-true suggestion to prevent face rubbing can be leaving a comfort blanket or teddy bear/soft toy in the crib if your baby is old enough.
+A tried-and-true suggestion to prevent face rubbing is to leave a comfort blanket or teddy bear/soft toy in the crib if your baby is old enough.

 Having something to actively rub her face on, snuggle up to, and sniff in the night can help her to self-soothe without rubbing or scratching her face.